 Hydraulic system maintenance is critical to the service life of equipment and the safety of personnel.
-It is imperative that maintenance technicians comply with necessary safety precautions.
+It is imperative that hydraulic maintenance technicians comply with necessary safety precautions.
+This many involve crossing things off of a hydraulics maintenance checklist.
 They must have the necessary training and continuing education on the specific equipment and know how to properly take samples, use the right test equipment and record data that can be used for ongoing preventative and corrective maintenance.

 Anyone who works around hydraulic systems that carry hot oil under high pressure needs to be cautious and aware of the powerful capabilities of today’s equipment.
 Hydraulic systems in stationary industrial equipment and mobile construction equipment can operate at temperatures in excess of 200° F and pressures ranging from 2,000 to 10,000 PSI.
 Severe injury of burned skin or eyes have occurred due to fluid sprays from cracking a fitting, old and brittle hose that burst, or systems that were not properly depressurized before maintenance.
 Most often when this occurs it is during maintenance where proper processes were not followed.
 Even at low temperatures where it would not burn, additives in the fluid can cause severe skin irritation, or the high pressure can penetrate the skin.
 Improperly secured system components under high pressure have been known to burst away from their connection, sending hose and fitting flailing at the speed of a bullet.
 There have been cases reported where workers in the proximity have literally been beaten to death.
 In addition, injuries also occur because of improper repairs or the lack of adequate preventative maintenance (PM) procedures.